 In this article you will find:

 Most often, e-shops provide shoppers with only two delivery methods.
-Customers are most likely to choose a courier, but still have a strong hold on registered letters, according to data from the Shoper platform.
+Customers are most likely to choose courier, but they still have a strong hold on registered letters, according to data from the platform Shoper.

 Most often, e-shops provide shoppers with only two delivery methods.
-Customers are most likely to choose a courier, but still have a strong hold on registered letters, according to data from the Shoper platform.
+Customers are most likely to choose courier, but they still have a strong hold on registered letters, according to data from the platform Shoper.

 Although in an e-commerce store the purchasing process takes place online, the customer's satisfaction is determined by their offline experience with the product.
 Fast and cheap delivery is an increasingly important factor in an e-customer's purchasing decision.
 Large players are investing in logistics and distribution, just cite the example of the new state-of-the-art warehouses of Amazon, Wallmart and Zalando.
 Allegro is probably also heading in the direction of its own transportation services.